-If you have not submitted your Income Tax Self Assessment tax return for the tax year 2018-19 by 31 January 2020, you must have done so by 23 April 2020.
+If you did not submit your Income Tax Self Assessment tax return for the tax year 2018-19 by 31 January 2020, you must have done so by 23 April 2020.

-HMRC will use data on 2018/19 returns already submitted to identify those eligible and will risk-assess any late returns filed before the 23 April 2020 deadline in the usual way.
+HMRC are using data on 2018/19 returns already submitted to identify those eligible and will risk-assess any late returns filed before the 23 April 2020 deadline in the usual way.

-The comparable Employee Job Retention scheme for employees will apply to furloughed workers laid off during the crisis and has a cap of £2,500 per month to the end of August reducing to £2,187.50 for September.
+The Coronavirus Job Retention scheme for employees applies to furloughed workers laid off during the crisis and has a cap of £2,500 per month to the end of August reducing to £2,187.50 for September.